xan105/Achievement-Watcher/README.md

 - notification<br />
   default to true<br />
   Display or not a Windows toast notification on achievement unlocking. <br />
-  (`AchievementWatcher.exe` doesn't need to be running for this, but `watchdogd.exe` does).<br />
+  (`AchievementWatcher.exe` doesn't need to be running for this, but `watchdog.exe` does).<br />

 [notifier]
 - timeTreshold<br />
   default to 30 sec<br />
-  When an achievement file is modified; Amount of sec `watchdogd.exe` will consider the most recent achieved achievement (from its timestamp value) to be new.<br />
+  When an achievement file is modified; Amount of sec `watchdog.exe` will consider the most recent achieved achievement (from its timestamp value) to be new.<br />

 - checkIfProcessIsRunning<br />
   default to true<br />